-Hepatitis E cases reported in Abyei Administrative area since week 21, of 2024.
-As of the beginning of week 28 of 2024 a total of 13 suspected Hepatitis E cases were line listed including (4) four deaths.
+Hepatitis E cases have been reported every week in Abyei Administrative area since week 21, of 2024.
+As of week 27 of 2024 a total of 13 suspected Hepatitis E cases were line listed including (4) four deaths.
 Of the thirteen (13) cases, three tested positive by PCR out of the 5 samples sent to the National Public Health Laboratory in Juba.
 Most of the cases came from different villages in Ameth agouth payam with Aybei.

-Majority of the cases were 15 years and above except one case is 12 years of age.
-Females accounted 76% (9/13) and males 34% (4/13) currently MSF is supporting with case management at the hospital in Agok.
+Majority of the reported Hepatitis E cases were 15 years and above except one case that occurred in as 12 years old child.
+Females accounted 76% (9/13) and males 34% (4/13).
+Currently Msf is supporting with case management at the hospital in Agok.
 Plans are underway to conduct complete investigation in the affected location and support risk communication and identify risk factors.